mcminis1/baldrick/README.md

 - Schema migration layer for SQL queries.
 - Support for Cohere and AI21 LLMs.
 - Refine ambiguous queries with dialogue.
+- Use postgres vector store for embedding queries + KNN search.

 If you are interested in extending the functionality, or want to use it for something, please reach out to the maintainers.